mattermost-community/mattermost-plugin-confluence/assets/templates/command/install_server.md

 **Application Permissions**: `Admin`
 Select **Continue**
 5. Copy the `clientID` and `clientSecret` from **Settings**, and paste them into the modal in mattermost which can be opened by using "/confluence config add" slash command.
-6. In Mattermost, use the "/confluence connect" slash command to connect your Mattermost account with your Confluence account.
+6. In Mattermost, use the "/confluence connect ```{{ .ConfluenceURL }}``` admin" slash command to connect your Mattermost account with your confluence admin account and save the token of the admin to handle admin restricted functions.
+7. Use the "/confluence connect" slash command to connect your Mattermost account with your Confluence account for all other users.

 If you see an option to create a Confluence issue, you're all set!
 If not, refer to our [documentation](https://mattermost.gitbook.io/plugin-confluence) for troubleshooting help.